w3c/wot-testing/events/2025.11.Kobe/README.md

 ### Manageable actions based on current TD 2.0 version
 tbd
 ### OCPP 2.x: Possibly only F2F topics
-tbd
+* will be mainly a "coffee" talk topic

 ### NGSI-LD
-* needs to be confirmed; it seems there is a parallel ETSI event; maybe they can join the breakout session
+* needs to be confirmed (Michael Koster will check); it seems there is a parallel ETSI event; maybe they can join the breakout session

 ### Demonstrating Interoperability via WoT in the Retail Domain
   * Participants from Connexxus: Ignite Retail, ArmorSafe
   * More participants are wanted

 ### Demonstrating how easy it is to build application logic (mashups) with others' devices
   * Participants: Hitachi, possibly Ignite Retail and ArmorSafe
 ### Common Definitions